library-data-platform/ldp/ADMIN_GUIDE.md

   * Storage: 320 GB HDD

 For large libraries, or if very high performance is desired, CPU and memory can be increased as needed.
-Alternatively, Redshift can be used instead of PostgreSQL for significantly higher performance and scalability.
+Alternatively, Amazon Redshift can be used instead of PostgreSQL for significantly higher performance and scalability.
+(See below for notes on configuring Redshift.)
 The storage capacity also can be increased as needed.

 2\.
 Installing the software